Can you overcook gumbo?

 The table above showcases common fats used for making roux, highlighting their pros and cons.
 Each fat brings its own unique qualities and flavors to the roux, so choose the one that best suits your preferences and dietary needs.

-See also What Rice is Used for Risotto
+See also What is Bomba Rice Also Called?

 Remember, making a roux requires patience and attention to detail.
 With the right technique and ingredients, you can create a perfect roux that forms the foundation of a delicious gumbo.